Nonoxynols

-Nonoxynols also known as nonaethylene glycol or polyethylene glycol nonyl phenyl ether are mixtures of nonionic surfactants used as detergents, emulsifiers, wetting agents or defoaming agents.
+Nonoxynols, also known as nonylphenol ethoxylates (NPEs), are a group of nonionic surfactants within the alkyl phenol ethoxylate superfamily.
+Alkyl phenol ethoxylates (APEs, APEO) have the chemical formula RC6H4(OC2H4)_{n}OH (1 < n < 20).
+Nonoxynols are the subfamily of APEs with R = iso-C9H19 (iso-nonyl).
+Like almost all APEs, nonoxynols are colorless (or nearly so) oils.
+Nonoxynols are used as detergents, emulsifiers, wetting agents or defoaming agents.
 The most commonly discussed compound nonoxynol-9 is a spermicide, formulated primarily as a component of vaginal foams and creams.
 Nonoxynol was found to metabolize into free nonylphenol when administered to lab animals.
-Arkopal-N60, with on average 6 ethylene glycol units is a related used surfactant.

 Production

-Nonoxynols are produced by ethoxylation of alkylphenols and vary in the number of repeating ethoxy (oxy-1,2-ethanediyl) groups resulting in Nonoxynol-4, Nonoxynol-7, Nonoxynol-9, Nonoxynol-14, Nonoxynol-15, Nonoxynol-18, Nonoxynol-40, Nonoxynol-30 and Nonoxynol-50.
-Other synonyms are polyethylene glycol (PEG)-7 Nonyl phenyl ether, PEG-14 Nonyl phenyl ether, PEG-18 Nonyl phenyl ether and PEG-50 Nonyl phenyl ether.
+APEs are produced by ethoxylation of alkylphenols.
+Nonylphenol, the precursor to nonoxynols, is derived via alkylation of phenol with tripropylene, a mixture of branched nonenes.
+Commercially available nonoxynols are mixtures that vary in the average number of repeating ethoxy (oxy-1,2-ethanediyl) groups, resulting in Nonoxynol-4, Nonoxynol-7, Nonoxynol-9, Nonoxynol-14, Nonoxynol-15, Nonoxynol-18, Nonoxynol-30, Nonoxynol-40, and Nonoxynol-50.

-The precursor nonylphenol is derived from phenol and a mixture of nonenes.